Walk Behind Leaf Blower Buyer's Guide

 Another feature to look for is a front swivel wheel, which makes steering the blower much easier.
 Traditional vacuums only have straight-set wheels.
 Turning them can be a pain.
 However, with a swivel wheel in front, turning is a cinch.

 The housing encasing your leaf blower's moving parts can contribute to smooth, uninterrupted air flow.
-Walk behind blowers have housings and casings made of two materials:
+Wheeled behind blowers have housings and casings made of two materials:

 - Composite polymer plastic